-Standardized criminal history record information provides critical data about offenders and also facilitates statistical analysis and evaluation.
-During the 1990's, a National Task Force on Increasing the Utility of the Criminal History Record recommended the creation of a standard transmission format for the interstate sharing of criminal history information, and subsequently a Joint Task Force on Rap Sheet Standardization (JTF) was formed to develop that standard.
+Standardized Criminal History Record Information (CHRI) provides critical data about offenders and facilitates statistical analysis and evaluation.
+During the 1990's, a National Task Force on Increasing the Utility of the Criminal History Record recommended the creation of a standard transmission format for the interstate sharing of criminal history information, and subsequently a Joint Task Force (JTF) on Record of Arrest and Prosecution (RAP) Sheet Standardization was formed to develop that standard.
 This effort produced an eXtensible Markup Language (XML) based transmission specification that has been adopted by the FBI and states across the nation.

-Nlets has been uniquely postured to help the states to implement the standardized rap sheet using the ITF specification.
-The standardization of state data flowing through the Interstate Identification Index (III) system has provided an innovative way to derive researchable content from merged multi-state rap sheets.
-The national rap sheets, acquired from the state criminal history repositories and the FBI via the CHRIS Query Process, are collated, merged, and extracted by the CHRIS Information Services System.
+Nlets has been uniquely postured to help the states implement the standardized RAP Sheet using the JTF specification.
+The standardization of state data flowing through NCIC's Interstate Identification Index (III) system has provided an innovative way to derive researchable content from merged multi-state RAP Sheets.
+The national RAP Sheets, acquired from the state criminal history repositories and the FBI via the CHRIS Query Process, are collated, merged, and extracted by the CHRIS Information Services System.